centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ## Additional Domain Fields

 > **NOTE**: Since Version 6 of our Registrar Module, no need to worry about this configuration section any longer.
-We recommend removing an existing configuration file.
-You can skip this section then.
+We recommend removing the existing custom configuration file (`/resources/domains/additionalfields.php`).
+Then, please take over changes to your theme to get the additional domain fields also shown on the contact information page in your WHMCS' client area.
+Find the theme file `clientareadomaincontactinfo.tpl` either under `/templates/cnic-six` or `/templates/cnic-twenty-one`.
+Custom changes are nicely wrapped by comments and thus easy to get identified and taken over.  **You can skip this entire section then**.

-The registration of some domain extensions requires sometimes additional domain fields (e.g. Legal Type and CIRA Agreement for .CA domain).
+The registration of some domain extensions requires additional domain fields (e.g. Legal Type and CIRA Agreement for .CA domain).

-In order to provide this additional fields on the registration page and map them with our module, it is about sharing with WHMCS that there are such fields for the specific TLD.
+In order to provide these additional fields on the registration page and map them with our module, it is about sharing with WHMCS that there are such fields for the specific TLD.
 Therefore, our HEXONET specific configuration needs to be injected.

-> _Prior to WHMCS 7.0_, create the file `/includes/additionaldomainfields.php`.

 > _From WHMCS 7.0 on_, create the file `/resources/domains/additionalfields.php`.